 Obviously, there aren’t many (if any) sellers who would give gifts to total strangers.
 So a gift of equity almost always occurs within families.

-Indeed, for a gift of equity on an FHA loan, the Federal Housing Administration says: “$2nly family members may provide equity credit as a gift on property being sold to other family members.”
+Indeed, for a gift of equity on an FHA loan, the Federal Housing Administration says: “Only family members may provide equity credit as a gift on property being sold to other family members.”

-Other lenders and agencies may be a bit less strict.
-For example, Fannie Mae (one of the agencies that regulate conventional loans) says these transactions can occur between:
+Other lenders and loan programs may be more lenient.
+For example, Fannie Mae (one of the agencies that regulate conventional loans) says gifts of equity can occur between:

-If you don’t want a loan guaranteed by the federal government, Fannie Mae, or Freddie Mac, you may be able to find a lender that will allow a gift of equity from someone who isn’t a family member or that closely associated.
-But your application will raise red flags and you can expect closer scrutiny.
+If you don’t want a loan guaranteed by the federal government, Fannie Mae, or Freddie Mac, you may be able to find a lender that will allow a gift of equity from someone who isn’t a family member or closely related.

 Gift of equity rules